MicrosoftDocs/visualstudio-docs/mac/tf-version-control.md

 1. Confirm the details of the new workspace by pressing **OK**
     ![](media/tfvc-workspace3.png)

-Once your workspace is setup, it can be changed or removed by clicking the **Manage Workspaces** button in the Source Code Explorer.
+Once your workspace is set up, it can be changed or removed by clicking the **Manage Workspaces** button in the Source Code Explorer.

 ![Manage Workspaces](media/tfvc-workspace4.png)